 When considering pay protection arrangements, employers should consider if they wish to make pay protection arrangements pensionable.
 The protection arrangements should reflect the regulation on pensionable pay, as above, and the intention should be recorded in any local agreement.

 The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
-Note that whilst on reserve forces service leave the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).
+While a member is on reserve forces service leave, the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).

 The full list of exclusions from pensionable pay is shown below: